 Young women with breast cancer face unique challenges.
 Women under 40 are more often than older women to be diagnosed with more aggressive forms of breast cancer, at later stages, with higher chances of it spreading to the Small, bean-shaped collections of immune tissue that filter out cell fluid and bacteria that may be circulating in the body.
 They help fight infections and play a role in fighting cancer..
-Younger women’s tumors are more likely to be a larger size and a higher grade.
+Younger women’s A mass of cells that can be benign or malignant. are more likely to be a larger size and a higher grade.
 And women under 40 are more likely to die than older women, even if diagnosed with Stage I or Stage II breast cancers (3).
 Many have to balance fertility issues and body image concerns.
 And the financial impact of cancer treatment can be especially taxing on young families.

 At What Age Can You Get Breast Cancer?

-Getting older is a risk factor for breast cancer and most women who are diagnosed with breast cancer are 50 years or older (4).
+Getting older is a Anything that increases or decreases a person’s chance of developing a disease. for breast cancer and most women who are diagnosed with breast cancer are 50 years or older (4).
 While it is not common for young women to be diagnosed, it is possible.
 The American Cancer Society reports the risk of being diagnosed with breast cancer by decade (1):